Mind Twister

 Mind Twister is a 1994 American erotic thriller film directed by Fred Olen Ray, written by Mark Thomas McGee, and produced by Luigi Cingolani and Smart Egg Pictures.

 After the profitable release of his previous erotic thriller Inner Sanctum, Ray saw potential for the genre in the direct-to-video market and helmed the production of a number of these films during the early-to-mid 1990s.
 Mind Twister debuted theatrically for distributors at the 1993 American Film Market.
 It was eventually picked up and released by VCI Home Video in early 1994.
 Mind Twister is one of the final acting roles for Telly Savalas before his death the same year.
 The movie received an overall below-average response from critics.

-Plot synopsis
+Synopsis

 Set in Los Angeles, the film takes place largely following the brutal homicide of an exotic dancer at the hands of an unknown killer.
 Suspecting a local psychiatrist, named Daniel Strahten, to be the murderer, the victim's friend, Heather, goes undercover as his therapy patient to reveal the truth, while Richard Howland, a seasoned police detective, follows the case.
 However, the real killer is Dr. Strahten's wife Lisa, in which she and her husband (who already knows she is the killer) suspect Heather is not who she appears to be and plot to investigate her in order to find the opportunity to kill her as well.